Shopping Cart

 Unfortunately, glaucoma doesn’t have a warning sign and can occur suddenly.

-Maintaining healthy eye pressure is key to preventing glaucoma from occurring.
+Maintaining healthy eye pressure is essential to preventing glaucoma from progressing.
+Here are simple changes that support eye health:

-Eating lots of leafy greens, fruits and veggies are essential to our eye health.
+• Eat lots of leafy greens, fruits, and veggies

-Vitamins C, E, and A, as well as minerals like zinc, copper, and selenium, are equally beneficial.
+• Vitamins C, E, and A, plus minerals like zinc, copper, and selenium, are beneficial for eye health

-When participating in sports or working on anything that could cause eye injury, make sure your eyes are protected as eye injury can also exacerbate the problem.
+• When participating in sports or working on anything that could cause eye injury, make sure your eyes are protected, as trauma can lead to traumatic glaucoma or secondary glaucoma

 Slide for sight